chekanov/SHllbb/README.md

    ./A_RUN
 ```

-   This script runs "arun_autoencoder.py" which reads cvs.gz files
-   and train autoencoder.
+   This script runs "arun_autoencoder.py" which reads cvs.gz files with 10% of events and train the autoencoder.
 The training model will show up in train/models

 4) Final run to process all data using the trained model.
 In the main directory run